milkmugsoftware/template/README.md

 3. Set up a production MongoDB instance
 4. Configure environment variables on your hosting platform
 5. Deploy the frontend build to a static hosting service (e.g., Netlify, Vercel)

-## Support

-For any questions or issues, please contact our support team at support@milkmug.com.

-## License

-This is a commercial product.
-Please refer to the license agreement provided with your purchase for terms of use.